 lmstat— Displays the status of a License Server.

 lmutil— Displays a list of licensing utilities or executes other commands.

 lmver— Displays version information for the licensing binaries.

 udadmin— Displays all licensed users and devices and deletes specified licensed users and devices.
 This command applies to user/device licenses only.
 Specifying

-udadmin -exportexports product usage, not a list of licenses.
+udadmin -exportexports unprocessed user and device data.
+This data is used to calculate license use and is not a list of licenses in use.
 To get a list of licenses, specify

 Format license commands

 Formatting conventions for the license administration commands:

 |Italic||Replace variables with a value.
 For example, in the expression: lmstat -c license_file_list.
 Before you run the command, replace license_file_list with the names of one or more license files.|